limshoonkit/WFGY/Avatar/eval/README.md

 1. If the reader wants hostile or skeptical stress, route to Blackfan Testing.
 2. If the reader wants persona continuity and return-path inspection, route to Persona Behavior Checks.
 3. If the reader wants multilingual readiness posture, route to Multilingual Status.
-4. If the reader wants the deeper explanation of what eval is testing, route to Research Hub and Blackfan Audit Baseline.
+4. If the reader wants the deeper explanation of what Eval is testing, route to Research Hub and Blackfan Audit Baseline.
 5. If the reader wants operational help rather than inspection, route back to Docs.

 Reading priority: